botpress/docs/website/versioned_docs/version-12.26.3/channels/vonage.md

 2. Restart Botpress
 3. You should see your webhook endpoint in the console on startup

-#### Configure webhook

-1. Go to the phone numbers section
-2. Click on your registered phone number
-3. Scroll down to the messaging webhook section
-4. Set it to `<EXTERNAL_URL>/api/v1/messaging/webhooks/<YOUR_BOT_ID>/vonage`

 #### Setup a Messages Sandbox